 About Us

-Lynda L. Hinkle, Founder and Editor-in-Chief
+Lynda L. Hinkle, Founding Editor

-Vibiana Bowman Cvetkovic, Assistant Editor-in-Chief
+Vibiana Bowman Cvetkovic, Managing Editor

-Irena Pochop, Marketing Editor, Web Administrator
+Irena Pochop, Web Administrator

-Julie Still, Assistant Manuscript Editor
+Julie Still, Social Media Editor

 Our Editorial Board